acuasi/nasa-tcl3-data-generator/tcl3parsers/tests/HowToTest.md

+# NOTICE
+While this structure is still used, it is now encapsulated in an entirely automated generation and testing suite.
+This can be found in `tcl3parsers/tests/generic`.
+Documentation for this is available [here](../PARSER.md).
 # Testing the parsers
 In order to make testing easier, a controller was created for generically testing the structure of any JSON.
 This controller matches outputted JSON files from the parser directly against every specification for the variables.
 ## Creating Structure Tests